 Amazing digital experiences don’t just happen.

 They are purposefully created by artists and engineers, who strategically and creatively get to know the problem, configure a solution, and maneuver through the various dynamics, hurdles, and technicalities to make it a reality.
-Hosts Sean and Joe will discuss various elements that go into creating and managing software products, from building user personas to designing for trackable success.
+Hosts Sean and Paul will discuss various elements that go into creating and managing software products, from building user personas to designing for trackable success.
 No topic is off-limits if it helps inspire and build an amazing digital experience for users – and a product people actually want.

 Meet the hosts